lwx-amr/To-Do-RESTFul-API/README.md

     "__v" : 0
 }]</code>
 </pre>
-The return is an array with 2 enrties (notes) added by the user with id 20160313
+The return is an array with 2 entries (notes) added by the user with id 20160313
 <br>
 <hr>